jeremy-cc/solarch-assoc/README.md

 ###### Security Groups

 1. Changes take place immediately
+2. New security groups permit all egress traffic by default
-2. Security group ingress rules are automatically mirrored to egress - unlike VPC.
+3. Security group ingress rules are automatically mirrored to egress - unlike VPC.
-3. All traffic is blocked by default; you can only PERMIT traffic.
+4. All inbound traffic is blocked by default; you can only PERMIT traffic.
 You cannot DENY specific traffic.
-4. 1 SG can apply to an infinity of EC2 instances
+5. 1 SG can apply to an infinity of EC2 instances
-5. An instance can have 5 SGs bound to it
+6. An instance can have 5 SGs bound to it

 ###### ALB And Health Checks